 E. Exam Failure

-If a student fails an area examination, the examination committee will report in writing to the student, the Supervisory Committee chairperson, and to the Director of the Doctoral Program recommendations as to whether the student should be dropped from the program or be permitted to retake the examination.
+If a student (passes any required tools exam but) fails an area examination, the examination committee will report in writing to the student, the Supervisory Committee chairperson, and to the Director of the Doctoral Program recommendations as to whether the student should be dropped from the program or be permitted to retake the examination.
 The chairperson of the Supervisory Committee and the Director of the Doctoral Program will provide counsel but, until there is a second failure, the student decides on the course of action.
 If the student decides to retake the exam, the Supervisory Committee and the Director of the Doctoral Program, in consultation with the student, will schedule another exam.

 If a student fails a major examination twice, or fails a basic tools exam and a major area exam, then the Director of the Doctoral Program and the Supervisory Committee reviews the student’s record and standing.
 Unless a strong case is made by the Supervisory Committee for allowing the student to continue, the student will be dropped from the program.